delanyodevio/griotdigest/posts/2020-07-23-i-cant-lose-myself-pursuit-of-happiness.md

 caption: Self love
 publishAt: 2020-07-23T06:38:21.851Z
 keywords: Self-help, self love,
-summary:
+---

 Sorry for not being sorry.
 It is time to focus on oneself and not the voices of negativity.
 Always learn to choose you and fight for you.
----

 Sorry that I may appear selfish
 Sorry that I want more of me